KGrewal1/hypersheets/README.md

 # About

-This is a python package, made in nbdev for creating financial tearsheets based on Ran Aroussi’s quanstats
+This is a python package, made in nbdev for creating financial tearsheets based on Ran Aroussi’s quanstats.

 ## Install